eth-cscs/alps-uenv/docs/uenv-compilation-spack.md

 ### Spack Environment and Building Dependencies

-As described above, you can define a [Spack environment] describing the version of the package you want to build and the contraint on the dependencies.
+As described above, you can define a [Spack environment] describing the version of the package you want to build and the constraint on the dependencies.
 After concretizing the environment with

 ```bash
 spack -e SPACK_ENV_FOLDER concretize -f